-Wolfner Library is a free library service for Missourians who are unable to use standard print materials due to a visual or physical disability.
-Materials are mailed to and from library patrons at their homes, postage paid.
-There is no charge, whatsoever, to the patron.
-Currently, over 11,000 Missourians actively use Wolfner Library.
+Wolfner Library is a free library service for Missourians of all ages who are unable to read standard print materials due to visual impairment, blindness, physical disability or reading disability, either temporary or permanent.
+There is no charge whatsoever to the patron for the following:

 - Loan of audio, Braille and large print books and magazines